 Student loan deferment vs. forbearance

 Student loan deferment and forbearance both allow you to postpone payments for a predetermined period of time, but there are a few differences.
-If you have subsidized loans, for instance, interest will accrue during forbearance but not deferment.
+If you have subsidized loans, interest will accrue during forbearance but not deferment.

-Also, deferment options are typically more generous as far as who qualifies and how long you can pause your payments.
+Deferment options are typically more generous as far as who qualifies and how long you can pause your payments.
 Deferment and forbearance are generally offered by both federal student loan servicers and private student lenders, but eligibility requirements and terms can vary.

 Student loan forgiveness

-Certain student loan borrowers with federal loans may qualify for student loan forgiveness programs.
-There are several different ways to have some or all of your student loans forgiven, but they typically don’t apply to private loans.
 Most forgiveness programs are occupation-based and require years of qualifying payments prior to forgiveness.
-If you’ve recently graduated or you’re graduating soon, look into the various federal student loan forgiveness programs to see if you meet the application criteria.
+If you’ve recently graduated or are graduating soon, look into the various federal student loan forgiveness programs to see if you meet the application criteria.

 Student loan refinancing

 Student loan refinancing is the process of replacing one or more existing loans with one new one through a private lender.
-If you’re eligible, refinancing your loans could allow you to get a lower interest rate and monthly payment, get flexibility with your repayment schedule and choose a different lender.
+If you’re eligible, refinancing your loans could allow you to get a lower interest rate and monthly payment, have flexibility with your repayment schedule and choose a different lender.

 Student loan servicer